workfloworchestrator/example-orchestrator/README.md

 By default, Pydantic validates the input against the specified type and will signal incorrect input and/or missing but required input fields.
-Type annotations can be used to describe additional constraints, for example a check on the validity of the entered VLAN ID can be sprecified as shown below, the type `Vlan` can then be used instead of `int`.
+Type annotations can be used to describe additional constraints, for example a check on the validity of the entered VLAN ID can be specified as shown below, the type `Vlan` can then be used instead of `int`.

 ```python